Current Events, Cultural Arts & Programs

 Ori Edvi, Shaliach (Israeli Emissary)

-Yotam Ofek is from a small community in Misgav municipality in the northern Galilee.
-He comes from a reform Jewish family of six, being the eldest of four brothers.
+Yotam Ofek is from a small community in the Misgav municipality in the northern Galilee.
+He is the eldest of four brothers.
+He has been a counselor for three years, and he studied theater and chemistry in high school.
+Yotam is also a swimmer.

-In high school, he majored in cinema and biology, and in his spare time, Omer likes to watch movies and soccer, and hang out with friends.
+Omer Avigdori is from Hod HaSharon.
+In high school, he studied cinema and biology.
+In his spare time, he loves watching movies and soccer, and hanging out with his friends

-Omer is so excited to start my Shinshin year and can't wait to meet you all.
+Omer is so excited to start his Shinshin year and can't wait to meet everyone.

 Kesher: Nir Oz